Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 In that case, you will be able to make yourself unique, differentiate yourself from your competition, and cater to the specific needs of a potential home buyer in this vacation spot.

-This will also give you the chance to become a specialist in the respective real estate niche with its related products and services.
+This will also allow you to become a specialist in the respective real estate niche with its related products and services.

 What Are the Downsides of Focusing on Real Estate Niches in General?